 Paideia Latina can be used in both classroom and homeschool situations.
 The target audience is grades four through six, but it should be equally effective with junior high students who need an introduction to Latin that is less intense than most Latin courses for that level.

 Only Level A, a one-year course, is available thus far, but Level B should be available by the summer of 2019.
-This is a grammar-based course that covers first and second declension nouns and adjectives (all five case endings for nouns and adjectives) plus first and second conjugation verbs (present, imperfect, and future tenses).
+This is a grammar-based course that covers first and second declension nouns and adjectives (all five case endings) plus first and second conjugation verbs (present, imperfect, and future tenses).
 While all five case endings are taught for nouns and adjectives, translation work deals only with the nominative, accusative, and ablative cases.

 The course consists of a teacher’s edition and a student book.
 The teacher’s book has pages very similar to the student pages, but with answers filled in on worksheets.
 The teacher’s book adds two pages at the beginning that introduce the course, a large section of weekly quizzes, cumulative review quizzes, a final exam, and answer keys for all of these.
 Both books have reference material at the back with charts of the paradigms learned in the course, an English-to-Latin glossary, and a Latin-to-English glossary.

 There are lessons for 33 weeks, with a review lesson after every five lessons and comprehensive cumulative reviews for the last two weeks.
 Review lessons challenge students on their mastery of vocabulary words introduced in the last five lessons, present a crossword puzzle, and provide a variety of exercises such as filling in charts, filling in blanks in sentences, and translating words, phrases, or sentences.

 Lesson instruction is written within the lessons in both teacher and student books under the heading Grammar Lessons.
 Capable students might work independently through the Grammar Lessons.